 In 1976 the City authorized the building of a Club House at the Ed Wright Park location.
 Club member Guy Crouch (building contractor and resident of Largo) drew up plans, solicited local building contractors and arranged to build a 12’ by 12’ Club House without cost to the City.
 In 1983 the Club House was enlarged to 12’ by 24’ with the cost shared by the Horseshoe Club and the City of Clearwater.
 Historically, improvements to the horseshoe pitching facility have been a joint effort between the City of Clearwater and the Club and its membership sharing equally in the costs of materials and for providing labor.

 In 1981 the Club conducted the first Men’s and Women’s World Championship Invitational Tournament with eight (8) of the top men and eight (8) of the top women in the world competing.
 Six (6) of the top men and six (6) of the top women were either current or former World Champions.
 The tournament was conducted over a 3 day period with spectator interest that kept the bleacher seats filled at all times and 3 local TV stations and Cable TV providing advanced and current coverage.
 Total prize money for the event was $8500.00.
+The Clearwater Club was awarded the “Outstanding Achievement Award” by the National Horseshoe Pitchers Association for conducting the first ever Men’s and Women’s World Championship Invitational Tournament.

 In 1982 the Club conducted a U. S. Open Tournament open to all NHPA members nationwide.
 Prize money for this tournament was $5000.00.
 Many of the same top players in the World returned to compete in this event.
 The Championship Finals were completely taped by Vision Cable Television with club members Norman Gaseau and Bob Dean handling the commentary.